-This is best trail camera under $50, the LByzHan Game Camera is an outstanding bargain for a gaming camera.
+This is the best trail camera under $50, the LByzHan Game Camera is an outstanding bargain for a gaming camera.
 With a 24MP resolution, you’ll have lots of detail in each of your photos; a closer-up zoom won’t lose sharpness.
-While tracking larger animals, you might come across some fascinating facts about tiny mice’ fascinating lives.
+While tracking larger animals, you might come across some fascinating facts about tiny mice’s fascinating lives.

 This Trail camera is useful because it has an infrared laser sight that can see things from more than 80 feet away.
 This will help you take pictures of things that are far away.
 After dark falls, the view is shortened by ten meters.

 However, LByzHan is gracious enough to give back the 940nm flash.
 This is unseen by the majority of nocturnal animals, giving you more chances to get your shots without them knowing.

 The 1080p video footage is great for capturing memories of your time outdoors.
 We love that this trail camera’s footage is always recorded at a frame rate of 30fps.
 This is the best speed to use when you are shooting live broadcasts or sports events.